Most insurance accepted. Click for details

 The risk is even higher for anyone predisposed to or with a history of psychotic mental illnesses, like schizophrenia.
 The research that indicates substance use increases the risk of schizophrenia shows that drugs or alcohol can actually trigger chronic psychosis.
 If your drug use kickstarts an illness like schizophrenia, you may be facing a future of periodic psychotic episodes.

-Recovery will require ongoing treatment.
+Recovery from drug induced psychosis will require ongoing treatment, and each person’s psychosis recovery timeline can vary depending on severity and underlying conditions.
+For some, recovery after psychosis may take weeks, while for others it can take months to heal the brain after psychosis and regain full daily functioning.
 It is possible to recover fairly quickly from one incidence of drug-induced psychosis, but if you develop a psychotic condition you can expect to go through recurrences.
 You can limit those relapses by getting a solid foundation of good treatment and by supplementing it with ongoing care, such as in the form of outpatient therapy or appropriate medications.

-If you are willing to get treatment or help a loved one get the care they need, you can recover successfully from this condition.
+If you are willing to get treatment or help a loved one get the care they need, you can recover successfully from drug induced psychosis and greatly reduce the chance it will return.
 Treatment for substance use disorders and mental illnesses that cause psychosis can be effective, and at Alta Mira Recovery, we have the expertise to ensure world-class care by renowned leaders in their field.

 We understand the importance in choosing a treatment program that uses evidence-based therapies and strategies, and that commits to long-term care, even beyond a residential stay.
 Neither substance abuse nor mental illness has a quick fix.
 If you are willing to go through therapy to learn how to change your problematic behavior and thought patterns, to use medications if appropriate, and to rely on support from professionals and loved ones, you can recover from an episode of psychosis.
 You can even significantly reduce the risk that you will ever go through this again.

-With exceptional, private treatment at Alta Mira, you can learn how to make changes that lead to a better life.
+With exceptional, private residential treatment at Alta Mira, you can learn how to make changes that lead to a better life, whether you are recovering from drug induced psychosis, medicine induced psychosis, or co-occurring conditions such as schizophrenia triggered by substance use.
 These are the changes that will be lasting, that help you avoid drugs and alcohol, and that gives you control over your mental health for the rest of your life.

 From the leadership team headed by Dr. Steven Batki to primary therapists and psychiatrists, we understand how important our team is to clients’ experiences.
 That’s why every clinician at Alta Mira is chosen for their ability to provide clients with the most advanced care possible and their dedication to delivering an extraordinary treatment experience.
 We are proud to offer the most transformative recovery programs led by board-certified experts in the treatment of drug and alcohol use disorders, including a leadership team with more than 50 years’ combined expertise.
 Their dedication to excellence has helped to make Alta Mira’s 90-day outcomes among the best in the United States—and similarly, the best verified outcomes for patients who been difficult to treat or failed in treatment elsewhere.